Clinical guidelines

 • Adherence to ASM(s) and how to improve this.

-• Experiences of side effects from medication and coping strategies.
+• Experiences of adverse events from medication, and coping strategies.

 • Explaining changes to medication.